TechNovaSchool/seleniumTechnova2021/README.md

     -it will return first matching class value

 4. id
-- 99% id is an unique attribute
+- 99% id is an attribute with unique value
 -

 5.partialLinkText